NeoGeographyToolkit/StereoPipeline/docs/examples.rst

 Pleiades
 --------

-The Airbus Pleiades satellites data have both an exact linescan model and approximate RPC models.
-These are stored in separate files, the names for these start with "DIM" and "RPC", respectively, and end with ".XML".
-ASP supports the RPC model (:numref:`rpc`), and the linescan one for the 1A/1B satellites.
+The Airbus Pleiades satellites data have both an exact linescan camera model and an approximate RPC model.
+These are stored in separate files.
+The names for these start with "DIM" and "RPC", respectively, and end with ".XML".

+ASP supports the linescan model for the 1A/1B satellites.
+It can also use the RPC model (:numref:`rpc`), likely for all Pleiades satellites.
+The linescan support is based on the USGS CSM library (:numref:`csm`).

 With the exact model, the stereo command is::